minimuutti/minimuutti.github.io/en/treat-dispensers/_posts/2015-07-12-kong-quest-wishbone.md

   thumb:
 ---

+Kong Quest Wishbone is very durable toy but it doesn't give much of a challenge.

+Kong manufactures this toy in many sizes and this is size L. The toy is made out of slippery rubber so it's very hard to chew through.

-Kong Quest Wishbone (size L) suits primarily for freezing.
-It takes Miki about 10 to 15 minutes to lick the frozen toy clean.
+This toy is suitable also for freezing.
+It takes Miki about 10 minutes to lick the filled and frozen toy clean.

-The first time I gave this toy to Miki I put some leftover pieces of meat from the fridge in it, and the pieces were inhaled in about 10 seconds… :D
+The first time I gave this toy to Miki I put some leftover pieces of meat in it, and the pieces were inhaled in about 10 seconds… :D Later on I've used pieces of chicken fillet or some treat sticks with this.

----
+You can adjust the difficulty by choosing different size treats and the larger treats have usually been the hardest ones to get out.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACFOIXF2rxtor8hynw1WWwNa/aktivointilelut/kongit/DSC34912-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACUo0NUZHIeoB3CoIk1xqLLa/aktivointilelut/kongit/DSC34912.jpg)